 Attachment in Buddhism is seen as a delusion.
 It’s understood as a mistaken belief that another person can be the cause of our inner happiness.
 Attachment exaggerates the positive qualities of another person and believes that if we just had that person in our life, their presence and attention and affection would solve our own sense of incompleteness, fill our sadness, make us happy.

-If you want to take on the Buddhist psychological model for the working of the mind, then you accept the hypothesis that attachment is a delusion, one of the roots of our constant, unnecessary, mental suffering.
+If you want to take on the Buddhist psychological model for the working of the mind, then you accept the hypothesis of Buddhist teachings that attachment is a delusion, one of the roots of our constant, unnecessary, mental suffering.
 And you look with openness and curiosity at this purer form of love.

 True love—or maitri, metta—this purer form of love comes with no strings attached.
 Love, in this simple Buddhist definition, is unselfishly wishing others to be happy; to be delighted to be in their presence; to offer our affection and smiles and hugs and help freely without wanting anything in return.